zchee/golang-wiki/Modules.md

 3. Create a temporary `go.mod` file that is then discarded.
 This has been automated by a [simple shell script](https://gist.github.com/rogpeppe/7de05eef4dd774056e9cf175d8e6a168) by [@rogpeppe](https://github.com/rogpeppe).
 This script allows version information to optionally be supplied via `vgoget example.com/cmd[@version]`.
 (This can be a solution for avoiding the error `cannot use path@version syntax in GOPATH mode`).

 4. `gobin` is a module-aware command to install and run main packages.
-By default, `gobin` installs/runs main packages without first needing to manually create a module, but with the `-m` flag it can be told to use an existing module to resolve dependenci es.
+By default, `gobin` installs/runs main packages without first needing to manually create a module, but with the `-m` flag it can be told to use an existing module to resolve dependencies.
 Please see the `gobin` [README](https://github.com/myitcv/gobin#usage) and [FAQ](https://github.com/myitcv/gobin/wiki/FAQ) for details and additional use cases.

 5. Create a `go.mod` you use to track your globally installed tools, such as in `~/global-tools/go.mod`, and `cd` to that directory prior to running `go get` or `go install` for any globally installed tools.